jeffhammond/blog/Finnish_Nonalcoholic_Beer.md

 ### [KOFF Crisp Vaalea Lager](https://www.carlsberggroup.com/products/koff/koff-crisp-vaalea-lager)

 I like this one quite a bit.
 There is enough hops flavor and the flavor palatte seems well-balanced.
-The quality-control of this beer is imperfet - I can detect variation between batches.
+The quality-control of this beer is imperfect - I can detect variation between batches.
 Some cans taste a bit metallic, while others are a bit skunkier than others.

 ### [More Brewing Lager](https://www.hartwall.fi/yritys/uutiset/2021/hartwallin-uusi-olutbrandi-more-brewing-on-alkoholittomana-syntynyt/)